 These aren’t necessarily bad resources, I’m not making that claim, but I am suggesting that you probably won’t get the “best” information about how to treat a medical condition from someplace like Harvard.

-Instead, you would expect Harvard to talk about the latest research, how prescription medications help treating the thyroid, and so on.
+Instead, you would expect Harvard to talk about the latest research, how prescription medications help treat the thyroid, and so on.

 You would expect information from Dr. Axe to include therapies such as essential oils, exercise routines, foods to eat (and avoid), and so on.

-Again, the information provided from google seems like a mismatch between what the user (you) is looking for and what they are providing.
+Again, the information provided by google seems like a mismatch between what the user (you) is looking for and what they are providing.

 #3.
 The search term “thyroid supplements”